will vs living will will vs living will

 Definition of a Living Will

 A living will is a legal document stating a person’s desires regarding medical treatments in circumstances where they can’t communicate.
 It outlines choices about life-sustaining measures, such as mechanical ventilation or feeding tubes, ensuring wishes are followed if they’re incapacitated.
-This document is also part of advance healthcare directives.
+This document is also part of advanced healthcare directives.

 Purpose of a Living Will